A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Minimal Adequacy Postulates

 \subsection{The Dummy Postulates}

 We say that a player $d$ is a {\em dummy voter} if it is never decisive in any logically possible division.
 That is, a division $(S\cup \{d\}, \bar{S}\setminus \{d\})$ yields a {\sc yes}-outcome {\em if and only if} the division $(S, \bar{S})$ yields a {\sc yes}-outcome.
-(Again adopting the convention of representing a bipartitioned division by its first element in blackboard bold, we shall represent the former division as $\mathbb{S}\cup \mathbbm{d}$ and the latter as $\mathbb{S}$.)
+(Again adopting the convention of representing a bipartitioned division by its first element in blackboard bold, we represent the former division as $\mathbb{S}\cup \mathbbm{d}$ and the latter as $\mathbb{S}$.)

 The dummy postulates require, in a simple voting game, that {\em all} dummies have zero a priori voting power, that {\em only} dummies have zero a priori voting power, and that adding a dummy to a game has no effect on other players' a priori voting power.
-The first dummy postulate is reasonable because a dummy is effectively a non-player; the second is reasonable because, by definition, non-dummies are decisive in at least one possible division; and the third is reasonable because, just as changes in the population of (literal) non-players outside of $[n]$ have no impact on players' a priori voting power, so too should changes in the population of dummies who are members of $[n]$ have no impact. \footnote {Note that while it would be reasonable to expect all dummies to have zero voting power in general, by contrast, it would be unreasonable to expect only dummies to have zero voting power in general, because if only divisions in which the player is unsuccessful have positive probability, then even a non-dummy player might have zero a posteriori voting power; and it would be unreasonable to expect adding dummies to have no impact on others' voting power in general because a player's a posteriori power might change if its votes are correlated with the added dummy.}
+The first dummy postulate is reasonable because a dummy is effectively a non-player; the second is reasonable because, by definition, non-dummies are decisive in at least one possible division; and the third is reasonable because, just as changes in the population of (literal) non-players outside of $[n]$ have no impact on players' a priori voting power, so too should changes in the population of dummies who are members of $[n]$ have no impact. \footnote {It would be unreasonable to expect only dummies to have zero voting power in general, because if only divisions in which the player is unsuccessful have positive probability, then even a non-dummy player might have zero a posteriori voting power.
+It would also be unreasonable to expect adding dummies to have no impact on others' a posteriori power, because such power might change if their votes are correlated with the added dummy.}